 For individual and family financial assistance, the United Way of Santa Barbara County, in partnership with the Santa Barbara Foundation and the Hutton Parker Foundation, are awarding individual assistance grants to those disproportionately affected by the crisis including those experiencing homelessness.
 To apply, visit https://www.surveymonkey.com/r/T987XG3

-Also for UCSB students, the Financial Crisis Response Team is to here to assist you as well.
+For UCSB students, the Financial Crisis Response Team is here to assist you as well.
 The Team will help you create a plan of action as well as set up appointments with the Office of Financial Aid and Scholarships.

 (Thanks to IVTU for their Financial Relief page)

 Governor Gavin Newsom today issued an executive order banning the enforcement of eviction orders for renters affected by COVID-19 through June 30, 2021.
 The order prohibits landlords from evicting tenants for nonpayment of rent and prohibits enforcement of evictions by law enforcement or courts.
 It also requires tenants to declare in writing, no more than seven days after the rent comes due, that the tenant cannot pay all or part of their rent due to COVID-19.